 Escrows are usually set forth as a contractual remedy in the main transaction agreements, securing payment of the parties’ indemnification obligations, but also must be documented and effected in a separate agreement (ancillary to the acquisition agreement), such as an escrow agreement, a trust agreement or a security deposit agreement, as agreed upon by the parties, which will include the third party’s rights and obligations in connection with its role of custodian of the funds.
-The choice of legal figure through which an escrow will be implemented in a given M&A transaction shall depend on several factors, such as the governing law, the domestic or cross-border nature of the transaction and the parties, the leverage one of the parties may have on the other.
+The choice of mechanism through which an escrow will be implemented in a given M&A transaction depends on several factors, such as the governing law, the domestic or cross-border nature of the transaction and the parties, and the leverage one of the parties may have over the other.

-While not prohibited by Mexican law, as is the case in most Latin American jurisdictions, escrow agreements are not regulated and thus, when the transaction is subject to Mexican law, the escrow is usually implemented through the execution of a trust agreement or a security deposit.
+While escrow agreements are not prohibited by Mexican law, as is the case in most Latin American jurisdictions, they are not regulated and thus, when the transaction is subject to Mexican law, the escrow is usually implemented through the execution of a trust agreement or a security deposit.

-An escrow agreement is the typical form of implementing an escrow in M&A transactions and such legal figure is not provided or regulated as such under Mexican law and other jurisdictions in Latin America, although there are other legal figures with substantially similar effects, as we will further describe.
+An escrow agreement is the typical form of implementing an escrow in M&A transactions.
+While the escrow as such is not regulated under Mexican law and other jurisdictions in Latin America, there are other mechanisms with substantially similar effects, as we will further describe.

-The parties to an M&A transaction may agree on the execution of an escrow agreement governed by US law and subject to a forum in the United States, when either the transaction documents are governed by US law and subject to a forum in the United States or one of the parties pushing for US law and forum for the escrow agreement has enough leverage.
-In this regard, it is very likely that the escrow agent will require that the governing law and forum of the escrow agreement be the one of the jurisdiction in which the escrow agent is located, even if that governing law is different from the other transaction documents.
+The parties to an M&A transaction may agree on the execution of an escrow agreement governed by US law and subject to a forum in the United States, when either the transaction documents are governed by US law and subject to a forum in the United States or one of the parties has enough leverage to insist on US law and forum for the escrow agreement.
+In this regard, it is very likely that the escrow agent will require that the governing law and forum of the escrow agreement be that of the jurisdiction in which the escrow agent is located, even if that governing law is different from the other transaction documents.

 The escrow agreement with the escrow agent sets out the terms and conditions under which the escrow agent will hold and release the escrowed funds, in exchange for a fee.
-Escrow agents are usually banks or other financial institutions that often have their own standard forms of escrow agreements under which they provide their services and that set forth standard terms and conditions for such type of transactions.
-Although escrow agents are often open to negotiate their forms to accommodate some of the terms and conditions agreed by the parties, it is advisable to involve the escrow agent early on in the process to make sure that the terms negotiated by the parties are agreeable to the escrow agent.
+Escrow agents are usually banks or other financial institutions that often have their own standard forms of escrow agreements under which they provide their services and that set forth standard terms and conditions for these types of transactions.
+Although escrow agents are often open to negotiating the terms of their forms to accommodate some of the terms and conditions agreed by the parties, it is advisable to involve the escrow agent early on in the process to make sure that the terms negotiated by the parties are agreeable to the escrow agent.

 In transactions where the purchase price is represented by stock or a note, it is not uncommon for the parties to place such stock or notes in escrow to guarantee their indemnification obligations.
-In these cases, aside from the fact that the parties shall pay particular attention to the applicable securities and tax provisions, they should also have to agree and set forth the terms and conditions applicable for the valuation and transfer of such stock held in escrow upon an indemnity claim.
+In these cases, aside from the fact that the parties should pay particular attention to the applicable securities and tax provisions, they should also agree to and set forth the terms and conditions applicable for the valuation and transfer of such stock held in escrow upon an indemnity claim.

 Selecting the escrow agent